fabiennelind/Topic-Modeling-for-Comparative-Research/README.md

 # Step 1: Create input data

-- tuples (aligned data)
+- tuples (aligned data): Prepare one .txt file per language with texts that are topically-comparable across language.
+See "en.txt", "es.txt", "de.txt" for an example.
-- unaligned data
+- unaligned data: Prepare one .txt file per language.
+See "unalighned.en.txt", "unalighned_es.txt", "unalighned_de.txt" for an example.

 # Step 2: Run PLTM